MontrealAI/AGI-Alpha-Node-v0/README.md

 - **Canonical treasury binding** — Hardwired to the 18-decimal `$AGIALPHA` contract [`0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`](https://etherscan.io/address/0xa61a3b3a130a9c20768eebf97e21515a6046a1fa) for staking, rewards, and settlement.
 - **Owner-dominated controls** — Pausing, validator rosters, identity registration, controller updates, stake withdrawal, and governance signaling stay exclusively with the contract owner (`AlphaNodeManager.sol`).
 - **Deterministic attestations** — Canonical JSON, signed payloads, and independent verification keep liveness and identity integrity provable.
+- **Live health plane** — `startHealthChecks` signs latency-aware attestations on a timer, emitting canonical payloads that telemetry and verifiers can trust without drift.
 - **Production-hardening** — Markdown + link linting, Vitest suites, coverage, Solidity lint/compile, subgraph builds, Docker smoke, npm audit, and policy gates are enforced in CI and required on PRs/main.
 - **Operator empathy** — Docker, Helm, scripts, and CLI taps let non-technical operators deploy and validate without touching internals while retaining full override authority.